gvorbeck/dmcm/README.md

   x: 5
   y: 2
   flags:
+  - secret-door
-  - trap
+  - evil-minion
   traps:
-  - type: area
-    x: 7
+  - x: 7
     y: 3
     w: 2
     h: 2
   flavor: |
     This is a crumbling entrance to the maze in the desert.
 Step on the wrong tile and you're gonna have a bad time.
   callout: |
-    Remember to attack with the invisible sand ghost.
+    Remember to attack with the invisible sand ghost first to scare the PCs.
   content: |
     If a PC steps on the outlined trap, a wall of sand plows into them, dealing 1d6 bludgeoning damage.